 CRP tests are very clever science and extremely useful.
 It’s not possible to make a diagnosis from the test result alone, but used in conjunction with other tests, CRP results can support a diagnosis.
 And the CRP level may also be used to judge how effective treatments are.
 The CRP “resolves” – comes down quite quickly, often before a patient starts to feel better – when their treatment, such as antibiotics, is successful.
 Two days into the IV antibiotic treatment, my CRP was 193.

-I had already seen that it had been written on my notes “sepsis very likely.”
+I had already seen that it had been written on my notes “sepsis very likely” by the parameics.
 The chest x-ray showed a consolidation in the right lung, mid zone, some haze and infiltrate also on the lower left; opacification in both lungs.
 Consolidation is often seen with acute infectious pneumonia in the middle to late stages.
 It shows up as white, opaque patches on an x-ray.

 I was diagnosed with bilateral “Community Acquired Pneumonia” (CAP).
 I had many other biochemical tests, such as blood clotting assessments, a white cell count, measurements of serum lactate, procalcitonin and something called alkaline phosphatase, all of which collectively indicated a severe infection and a severe systemic inflammatory response syndrome (SIRS).
 My potassium and other salts were very low, my blood proteins were abnormal.

 My usually low blood sugar was rising, despite my not having eaten for four days.
 I had to have an arterial blood gas test, which I always dread – I have had those a few times before during severe asthma attacks – but for once it was remarkably painless.
+Perhaps because I felt so generally awful, maybe experiencing pain is relative.
 This test measures the acidity and the levels of oxygen and carbon dioxide in the blood from an artery (usually in the wrist just under the thumb).
 It is used to check how well your lungs are able to move oxygen into your blood and remove carbon dioxide from your blood.

 My heart was also monitored with an electrocardiogram machine.